top of page

 You can be part of this Leadership Academy!

-Be part of next 4 Corners Cohort–Cohort #6.
-Entering its sixth year (2025/26), the 4 Corners Latinx Leadership Academy is a unique year long 8 session leadership seminar series, bringing together the leadership expertise from four ALAS (Association of Latino Administrators and Superintendents) regional affiliates--AZALAS (Arizona), CO-ALAS (Colorado), ALAS de Nuevo México (New Mexico), and ALAS-U (Utah).
+Be part of next 4 Corners Cohort–Cohort #7.
+Entering its seventh year (2026/27), the 4 Corners Latinx Leadership Academy is a unique year long 8 session leadership seminar series, bringing together the leadership expertise from four ALAS (Association of Latino Administrators and Superintendents) regional affiliates--AZALAS (Arizona), CO-ALAS (Colorado), ALAS de Nuevo México (New Mexico), and ALAS-U (Utah).

-Recognizing the disproportionate representation of Latinx leaders at the executive level, the Academy develops Latinx leaders who seek to move into executive district/organizational leadership, e.g., executive directors, assistant superintendents, chief officers, and other similar roles.
-At this time, there have been 129 Cohort Fellows who have graduated from the 4 Corners Academy.
-Several have since moved forward in their leadership pathway, others have positioned themselves to seek higher level positions for the 2025/26 school year.
+Recognizing the disproportionate representation of Latinx leaders at the executive/senior leadership level, the Academy develops Latinx leaders who seek executive district/organizational leadership, e.g., executive directors, assistant superintendents, chief officers, and other similar roles and/or superintendents.
+At this time, there have been more than 160 Cohort Fellows who have graduated from the 4 Corners Academies.
+Several have moved forward on their leadership path, while others are positioned to seek higher-level positions for the 2026/27 school year.

 The 4 Corners Latinx Leadership Academy brings together leadership expertise from our four ALAS regional affiliates: AZALAS (Arizona), CO-ALAS (Colorado), ALAS de Nuevo México (New Mexico), and ALAS-U (Utah) to provide unique professional development in 4 leadership seminars (two days each) throughout the year.
-A special graduation takes place at the end of the seminar sessions.
+A special graduation takes place in June as completion of the seminar sessions.

 4 Corner Latinx Leadership Academy Participants . . .

-Find opportunities to disrupt/address the disparity of Latino/a aspiring leaders to gain support, advocacy, awareness, and leadership components integral to both site and district leadership positions.
+• Find opportunities to disrupt/address the disparity of Latino/a aspiring leaders to gain support, advocacy, awareness, and leadership components integral to both site and district leadership roles.

-Collaborate with the four corner states to enhance and provide value to aspiring leaders that have aspirations to be leaders at both site and district based positions.
+• Collaborate with the four corner state leaders to enhance and provide value to aspiring leaders that have aspirations to be leaders at both site and district-based positions.

-Learn strategies, systems, structures, and processes needed to work at the executive level.
+• Learn strategies for system leadership approaches, structures, and processes needed to work at the executive level.

 Be a leader of change with mission and commitment–be part of the 4 Corners Latinx Leadership Academy!

-Please Note: There is a selection process.
+(Be Advised: There is a selection process used by your state affiliate.
 For selected participants, there will be a $750 registration fee.
-Note: Often school and/or district professional learning funds can be used.
+Note: Often school and/or district professional learning funds can be used.)

-Leadership sessions will occur quarterly, one in each region: Colorado, New Mexico, Arizona, and Utah.
+• Leadership sessions will occur quarterly, one in each region: Colorado, New Mexico, Arizona, and Utah.
 Note: All sessions are planned to be in person.
+See tentative dates below.

-Commitment: It is expected that selected candidates attend all scheduled sessions, providing their own means of travel.
+• Commitment: It is expected that selected candidates attend all scheduled sessions, providing their own means of travel.
 Lodging and meals will be provided at each leadership session.
-Participants will receive ongoing contact hour credit and copies of materials.
+Participants receive contact hour credit certificates and copies of materials.
+Graduate credit can be earned.

 For more information contact Dr. Ron Cabrera,